Issuance Program: Budget 2019-20

 Treasury Indexed Bonds

-To complete a planned total issuance for the year of $5.9 billion, four further tenders for the issue of Treasury Indexed Bonds (TIBs) are planned in 2018‑19. $5.3 billion have been issued to date this financial year.
+To complete planned total issuance for the year of $5.9 billion, five further tenders for the issue of Treasury Indexed Bonds (TIBs) are planned in 2018‑19.

 TIB issuance in 2019-20 is expected to be around $2.5 billion (in face value terms).
 Two tenders will be conducted in most months.